OData/v3ProtocolDocument/OData.markdown

 An `$inlinecount` query option with a value of `none` (or not specified) hints that the service SHOULD NOT return a count.

-The service MUST return an HTTP Status code of 404 (Bad Request) if a value other than `allpages` or `none` is specified.
+The service MUST return an HTTP Status code of `404 Bad Request` if a value other than `allpages` or `none` is specified.

 `$inlinecount` ignores any `$top`, `$skip`, or `$expand` query options, and returns the total count of results across all pages including only those results matching any specified `$filter`.

-How the count is returned is dependent upon the selected format.
+How the count is encoded in the response body is dependent upon the selected format.

 #### 10.2.3.7.
 The  `$format` System Query Option ####